Hives/Bash-GitLab-pipeline-monitor/README.md

 ## Instructions

-1. Copy `pipeline-monitor.env.example` to `pipeline-monitor.env`
+1. Copy `.env.example` to `.env`
-2. Edit `pipeline-monitor.env` with your details:
+2. Edit `.env` with your details:
    - you'll need a [GitLab api access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token)
-   - change the `projects` array to contain the ids of the GitLab projects whose pipelines you want to monitor
+   - change the `projects` array to contain the ids of the GitLab projects whose pipelines you want to monitor.
+You can find them under the name of the project on the project's page on the GitLab website.
 3. Execute with `./pipeline-monitor`.
 If the most recent pipeline of any of the projects failed, you will get a notification letting you know.

 Obviously don't commit your GitLab access token to this repo.
-For this reason, `pipeline-monitor.env` is protected in `.gitignore`.
+For this reason, `*.env` is protected in `.gitignore`.

 ## Scheduling